emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 place.
 When the server cannot be authenticated, the peer MUST NOT request any services such as certificate provisioning ({#cert-provisioning}) from it.

-Peer implementations MUST be configurated so that by default, the current authentication session fails if the server cannot be authenticated.
+Peer implementations MUST be configured so that by default, the current authentication session fails if the server cannot be authenticated.
 However, it is possible to have a configuration flag which permits access to networks where the server cannot be